SASU social charges 2026: rates, calculation and optimization

 - SASU without remuneration: unpaid mandate, no contribution, no right (pension, IJ, AT/MP) opened.
 Compatible with maintaining ARE unemployment allowance.

 - SASU with shareholder current account: interest paid to the president on his current-account contribution is deductible from the result up to the reference fiscal rate (article 39-1-3° of the French General Tax Code), with a paid-in capital cap.
-Subject to 17.2% social levies but not URSSAF.
+Subject to 18.6% social levies (since 1 January 2026) but not URSSAF.

 - SASU + outside salaried employment: pension bases are added, but double health contribution without cumulative benefits.
 To arbitrate if the president's pay is low.

-- SASU held by a holding company: if the holding (SAS/SARL) receives the dividends, the parent-subsidiary regime (article 145 of the French General Tax Code) applies for ≥ 5% holdings, effective taxation ≈ 1.25% instead of flat tax.
+- SASU held by a holding company: if the holding (SAS/SARL) receives the dividends, the parent-subsidiary regime (article 145 of the French General Tax Code) applies for holdings of at least 5%, effective taxation about 1.25% (5% costs-and-charges share at the 25% corporate tax rate) instead of flat tax.

 Watch points and common mistakes#